 Raspberry Cane Borer

-If you're seeing just the tips of some of your raspberry canes wilting, you're dealing with the raspberry cane borer.
-Raspberry cane borer is a small (1/2 inch) black long-horned beetle.
-It has yellow stripes on its wing covers, as well as a yellow thorax with two black dots on it.
+If you're seeing just the tips of some of your raspberry canes wilting, you're probably dealing with the raspberry cane borer.
+Raspberry cane borer is a small (1/2-inch), black long-horned beetle.
+It has yellow stripes on its wing covers and a yellow thorax with two black dots on it.

 If you're noticing random swollen areas along the canes of your raspberry plants, you're dealing with red-necked borers.
-Red-necked borers are bluish-black wood-boring beetles.
+The red-necked borer is a bluish-black wood-boring beetle.
 The coppery-red area just behind its head gives this pest its name.
-Adult females lay their eggs in the bark of raspberry canes in late May through early June, and, upon hatching, the whitish larvae bore their way deeper into the cane, where they overwinter.
-This causes the branch to swell about a half inch or so in diameter, and for a few inches along the length of the cane.
+Adult females lay their eggs in the bark of raspberry canes in late May through early June.
+Upon hatching, the whitish larvae bore their way deeper into the cane, where they overwinter.
+This causes the branch to swell about a half-inch or so in diameter for a few inches along the length of the cane.
 The cane might die or just break off at this weakened, swollen point.

 Raspberry Crown Borer